 Incentives such as mid day meals, free textbooks, stationery and uniforms should be provided to poor students.
 Special attention should be given to girls and children of scheduled castes and scheduled tribes.
 The community should also involve itself in the educational effort.
 Skills available within the community should be utilized for education programmers in the school.
-The school should also funciion as focal centre for the development of neighborhood.
+The school should also function as focal center for the development of neighborhood.